 About UNDP in Georgia

 Our UN identity ensures our neutrality and our respect for each country’s control over the future.
 Our commitment to development makes us advocates of change, and our wide, decentralized presence keeps UNDP close to development issues, resources and thinking.
-Countries draw on the knowledge not just of the people of UNDP but also of our broad circle of partners, together encompassing a world of development experience.

 What do we want to accomplish?